 "Me neither," Buffy muttered.

-Dawn stood up, looked at her sister.
+Dawn stood up and looked at her sister.
 "Well come on then."
 When Buffy didn't move, Dawn reached down and pulled her off the couch.
 "Patrol, remember?
 You aren't getting out of it anymore."
 She smiled happily.

 Buffy grinned back.
 "Patrol.
 Wow.
 I never thought I'd actually be happy to go slaying again.
 Let me get my stuff."
 She hurried upstairs.